SAMexpert logo

 The licences must be on an active subscription or have active Software Assurance.

-The provider may request you to provide proof of license.
+The provider may request that you provide proof of license.

 Alternatively, you may procure Visual Studio licences on a monthly subscription from the provider.